Miller's tale: Aussie takes stunning Argentina pole

-Australia's Jack Miller took a shock maiden pole position for the Argentina MotoGP on Saturday after a daring last-gasp lap in the damp of the Thermes de Rio Hondo circuit.
+Australia's Jack Miller took a shock maiden pole position for the Argentina MotoGP on Saturday after a daring last-lap gamble in the damp of the Thermes de Rio Hondo circuit.

 Miller, riding for the Pramac Ducati team, edged out Dani Pedrosa on a factory Honda with French rider Johann Zarco, on a Yamaha Tech 3, completing the front row.